Set up the Android Game Development Extension on a Windows computer and run a sample Visual Studio C++ project on an Android device or emulator.

 Start the virtual device by clicking the Run button in the Android Virtual Device Manager.

-In Visual Studio, the virtual device type should appear next to the Start Debugging toolbar button.
-Click Start Debugging to launch the Teapot sample app on the device.
+In Visual Studio, the virtual device should appear next to the Start Debugging toolbar button.
+Click Start Debugging to launch the sample app on the device.
 It may take a few moments for the debugger to attach to the app.
-You can rotate the teapot by dragging your cursor across it.
+If you are running the Teapot sample, you can rotate the teapot by dragging your mouse cursor across it.

 Figure 3.
 Teapot sample running on an Android emulator